Pretraining a Foundation Model for Small-Molecule Natural Products: Methods

 \subsubsection{Scaffold-aware Contrastive Learning}

 The issue of mislabeling in contrastive learning can be mitigated through the application of re-weighting techniques~\citep{wang2022improving}.
 However, determining appropriate weights is a challenging task.
 Interestingly, the distinctive characteristics of natural products—specifically, the strong correlation between their scaffold structures and their properties—offer a promising solution for weight selection: scaffold similarity.
 To implement this, we compute the cosine similarity between the MACCS fingerprints~\citep{durant2002reoptimization} of their scaffolds.
-This similarity is then incorporated into the contrastive learning loss function for re-weighting, as detailed below:
+Specifically, scaffolds are defined here according to the Bemis–Murcko framework.
+This similarity is subsequently incorporated into the contrastive learning loss function for re-weighting, as detailed below:

 where $s_{i,j}=\exp\left(\text{sim}(h_i, h_j)/\tau\right)$ is the similarity in exponential space between the representations of $i$-th molecule and $j$-th molecule in a batch contained $N$ samples and $\mathbb{I}$ is the indicator function.